jlquinn/xbows-driver/doc/spec.md

 Question: if the keyboard were programmed with 2201 commands, would this permanently write to the driver layer?

+Question: is there a way to do rgb frame sequences in custom layer?
+Just sending 0x1a packets to custom after using 0x0b03 (layer 2) doesn't work.
+The keyboard hangs.

 ## Custom Layer Keyboard Programming

 As mentioned above, the sequence of 0x22 commands remaps the keyboard of a